Post Featured Image

 Many orange cats have dark freckles around their nose and/or gums.
 This is caused by a genetic condition caused lentigo, which is common in calico and tortoiseshell cats.
 Lentigo increases in the number of pigment-producing cells, causing the freckles.
 Lentigo is not cause for worry in and of itself, though if you notice any changes, speak with your vet.

-6. They Have Something in Common with Your Red-Headed Friends.
+6. Orange Cats Have Something in Common with Your Red-Headed Friends.

 A specific pigment called pheomelanin causes the orange coat colour.
 This is the same pigment that causes red hair in humans.